GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 GRASS is modular system which consists of several hundreds tools (called "modules").
-They are accessible from the Layer Manager menu, "Modules" tab and from command prompt ("Console" tab).
+They are accessible from the Layer Manager menu, "Modules" tab, and from command prompt ("Console" tab).

 .. figure:: images/modules-tab.png